 Before you try and muster up enough courage to try a snail, you should have some idea of what it tastes like.
 Usually, the snail itself doesn’t have too much flavor of its own except a gritty aftertaste, which you get after eating mollusks.

 For the weak-stomached people, the after taste might be off-putting, but a properly cooked snail will leave you with a smooth buttery taste.
 Basically, it doesn’t have a taste of its own, instead, it picks up the flavor of the sauce.
-So make sure the sauces are worth it!

-Escargot Snails Recipe
+French Escargot (Snails) Recipe

 In heliciculture, the snails are first prepared by purging of their undesirable contents, this process usually involves a mix of fasting, purging or just feeding them something they like!
 Farm-raised snails are usually fed ground cereals.
-Yum?

 Ingredients